j-c-w/android-drawview/README.md

 get() - returns a bitmap object of the canvas

-clear() - this clears the canvas
+clear() - this clears the canvas and resets the brush use clearKeepBrush(boolean keepBackground) to keep the brush

-Contributing:
-    I have no specific requirements for contributing.
-    I am happy to merge any request as long as it looks like some kind of improvement